By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Whenever there is a doubt, do your best to find evidence to prove that the thing you’re afraid of is dangerous.
 If you can’t find reliable scientific evidence, post your worry on social media and ask people to tell you why you should be afraid of something.
 When there’s no evidence, believe that your fear is justified just because it feels scary to you.

-The human brain has a bias towards negative information.
+The human brain has a bias toward negative information.
 Let ten good things happen, followed by one bad thing, most people will remember only the one problem.
 Say you get a job interview, and the interview goes well, you get the new job at a very good salary, but on the way home, you get a flat tire.
 Continue for the rest of your life to remind yourself nothing good ever happens to you “every time” you try to drive; you get a flat tire.

 Especially worry about things you can’t change.